Bryd-Org/mts-slack-management-scripts/README.md

    which denote several channels user would be added to.

 2. **Run process**
-   - Execute the following command to start sharing the channels:
+   - Execute the following command to add users to channels and workspaces:
      ```bash
      docker-compose up add-users
      ```